Albert Lyman Cox

 Albert Lyman Cox (December 1, 1883 - April 15, 1965) was an American attorney, state legislator, state judge, and U.S. Army major general.

-Early years
+Early life

 Albert Lyman Cox was born on December 1, 1883, in Raleigh, North Carolina.
 His father was Confederate general, judge, and U.S. congressman William Ruffin Cox, son of state senator Thomas Cox of Washington County and grandson of English-born Thomas Cox, a seafaring man, and of Margaret Cheshire Cox of Edenton.
 His mother Fannie Augusta Lyman Cox was the daughter of Right Reverend Theodore Benedict Lyman, Episcopal Bishop of North Carolina from 1881 to 1893.
 He attended Horner Military Academy and the University of North Carolina.

 College athletics

 Cox was an All-Southern college football end for the North Carolina Tar Heels of the University of North Carolina.
 He was also a member of the baseball and track teams.
 At UNC, he was a member of Sigma Alpha Epsilon.
 He earned a law degree at Harvard University.